eaudeweb/meetings-registration-tool/README.rst

     echo '*' >> instance/.gitignore
     touch instance/settings.py

-..
-Create a directory named 'logos' inside instance directory which is the
-.. location for product logo images.
-Add to settings.py PRODUCT_LOGO and
+    Create a directory named 'logos' inside instance directory which is the location for product logo images.
+Add to settings.py PRODUCT_LOGO and PRODUCT_SIDE_LOGO filenames.

-..
-PRODUCT_SIDE_LOGO filenames.
+    Set the GOOGLE_ANALYTICS_KEY in the instance/settings.py example if you want to enable the Google Analytics tracking.

 5. Set up the PostgreSQL database::